 The feature-based registration on textured triangle meshes is integrated in the Geological Registration and Interpretation Toolkit (GRIT), a 2D-3D mobile application for smartphones and tablets to study geological rock exposures (i.e. outcrops).
 Geological studies include several purposes ranging from sedimentary architecture reconstruction (e.g. SAFARI project [Dreyer1993, Howell2014]) over structural studies for flow analysis [Lamarche2012] to structural studies for geothermal prospect evaluation.
 In the case of GRIT, the technology has been applied on sedimentology case studies at Mam Tor, Derbyshire, UK [Kehl2016a, Kehl2017a] and an oil reservoir reservoir analogue study at the Saltwick Formation, Whitby, North Yorkshire, UK [Kehl2017c] (fig. 6).

-[IMAGE 3D INTERPRETATION OF MAM TOR]
+[IMAGE 3D INTERPRETATION OF MAM TOR – already shown sooo often, perhaps rather show something new]